Have you traded your time in front of the TV for time in front of the hive? Watch out, you’re on your way to becoming a bee geek.

 So you’ve got the bees.
 Make sure you have these other things, too, to ensure your beekeeping journey is a success.

 Not every bee is a Honey bee.
 Take a look at other bees that could be pollinating in your backyard.

 Keep your Honey bees healthy by learning about mites and other problems that infest bee hives.

 Develop your beekeeping skills by attending conferences and workshops to learn from industry experts.

-Day Job: IT
+Day Job: Project Manager

 View Profile Page »